surister/cratedb-guide/docs/domain/industrial/index.md

 {material-outlined}`dashboard;2em` &nbsp; **TGW: Challenges in storing and analyzing industrial data**

-_Not All Time-Series Are Equal: Challenges in Storing and Analyzing Industrial Data._
+_Not All Time Series Are Equal: Challenges in Storing and Analyzing Industrial Data._

 In the second presentation, you will learn how TGW leverages CrateDB to build digital twins of physical warehouses around the world, by using its unique set